cures-hub/cures-condec-jira/README.md

 **Jira base URL**/rest/condec/latest/**knowledge|config|view**/**REST service**

 The Jira ConDec plug-in uses the REST services in the [REST Java Script client](https://github.com/cures-hub/cures-condec-jira/blob/master/src/main/resources/js/condec.api.js) from the user interface.

+### Webhook
+Jira ConDec provides a webhook sending decision knowledge to a receiver system via a HTTP post request.
+To activate the webhook, do the following steps:

+- As a project administrator, navigate to Jira project settings.
+- Select "Webhook" on the side-bar under "ConDec Decision Knowledge".
+- Insert a receiver URL and a shared secret (for Slack, there is no need to set a shared secret).
+- Select the types of elements, which trigger the webhook, if they are created or edited.
+- Activate the webhook with the switch on the top of the page
+- You can click the test button to send a test post to the given URL.